voxel51/fiftyone/docs/source/integrations/cvat.rst

-For example, suppose you have an existing `ground_truth` field that contains objects of various types and you would like to add new `sex` and `age` attributes to all people in this field while also strictly enforcing that no objects can be added, deleted, or have their bounding boxes modified.
+For example, suppose you have an existing `ground_truth` field that contains objects of various types and you would like to add new `sex` and `age` attributes to all people in this field while also strictly enforcing that no objects can be added, deleted, or have their labels or bounding boxes modified.
 You can configure an annotation run for this as follows:

 .. code:: python
     :linenos: